Higher Lower Bounds from the 3SUM Conjecture: Introduction

-Theorem~\ref{thm:set_disjoint_improved} implies, for example, that if we only allow linear preprocessing time, then by making $\gamma$ tend to zero the query time must be $\Omega(N^{\frac{1}{2}-o(1)})$.
-This CLB is comparable with the data structure of Cohen and Porat~\cite{CP10} where $t_p=O(N\sqrt N)$ and $t_q = O(\sqrt N)$ (see also~\cite{KPP15}).
+Theorem~\ref{thm:set_disjoint_improved} implies, for example, that if we only allow linear preprocessing time, then by making $\gamma$ tend to 0 the query time must be $\Omega(N^{\frac{1}{2}-o(1)})$.
+This CLB is comparable with the data structure of Cohen and Porat~\cite{CP10} (see also~\cite{KPP15}) where $t_p=O(N\sqrt N)$ and $t_q = O(\sqrt N)$ .
 Furthermore, if we only allow constant query time, then by making $\gamma $ tend to $1$ the preprocessing time must be $\Omega(N^{2-o(1)})$, matching that of the trivial preprocessing algorithm that computes all answers in advance.
+A clean expression of this tradeoff curve is given in the following corollary; refer to Section~\ref{sec:set_disjoint_improved_proof} for the proof.